Rest and sleep. Your body needs time to recover from stressful events.

 Managing stress can play an important role in combating fatigue.
 Here are some suggestions that may help.

 1. Adjust your expectations.
-For example, if you have a list of 10 things you want to accomplish today, pare it down to two and leave the rest for other days.
-A sense of accomplishment goes a long way to reducing stress.
+For example, if you have a list of 10 things you want to accomplish today, determine which seem most important today (that is, prioritize), and leave the rest for other days.
+A sense of accomplishment and control like this goes a long way to reducing stress.

 3. Relaxation techniques such as audiotapes that teach deep breathing or visualization can help reduce stress.